JorgeRodrigoLeclercq/uni/README.md

 # MDP_Thermostat
-Python build for a thermostat based on Markov Decision Process
+Python build for a thermostat based on Markov Decision Process.